Research participants in a group discussion.

 PERPETUAL’S STORY

-Perpetual is one of the research participants and in this blog published by Bond, she shares why including all people with disabilities matters.
+Perpetual is one of the research assistants and in this blog published by Bond, she shares why including all people with disabilities matters.